Philip-Leftwich/Philip-Leftwich.github.io/_teaching/Evidence-teaching.md

 ---
 title: "Evidence your teaching impact with data depositories"
 collection: teaching
-type: "Web"
+type: "Blog post"
 permalink: /teaching/Evidence-teaching
 date: 2023-06-01
+location: ""
 ---

 ## Use online repositories for your presentations or posters, helpful teaching resources and short opinion pieces to get recognition for your work.

-### Cite asL Philip Leftwich (2023) Evidence your teaching with data depositories.
+Cite as Philip Leftwich (2023) Evidence your teaching with data depositories.
 Zenodo. (https://doi.org/10.5281/zenodo.7509737)

 ---

 *A brief guide on how to generate and track the metrics of your work via citations, views, downloads and social media traffic to help quantify your impact as a teacher.*